devoidlazarus/Signalis_APManual/README.md

 4. Hit Enter
 5. If successful, four small dots will appear at the top left of your screen.
 Elster may or may not take damage.

-These steps must be performed every time debug mode is exited or the game .exe is restarted.
+These steps must be performed every time the game .exe is restarted.

 Once in the debug menu, the commands `give`, `remove`, and `boxall` are used when checking Locations in-game and receiving Items in Archipelago.
 - The `give` command is to give Elster an Item. ex: `give microfiche` gives the Aperture Key.